carpentries/lesson-example/setup.md

     ~~~
     {: .language-bash}

 	This will ensure that you are using the most "stable" version of the
 	template repository.
-Since it's being actively maintained by The
+Since it's being actively maintained by the
-    Carpentries community, you could end up using a development branch
+	Software Carpentry community, you could end up using a development branch
 	that contains experimental (and potentially not working) features without
 	necessarily realising it.
-Switching to the `gh-pages` branch ensures you are
+Switching to the `gh-branch` ensures you are
 	using the "stable" version of the template.

-11. Create all of the boilerplate files that cannot be put into the styles repository
+11. Run `bin/lesson_initialize.py` to create all of the boilerplate files
+    that cannot be put into the styles repository
-    (because they would trigger repeated merge conflicts), by running:
+    (because they would trigger repeated merge conflicts).
-    ~~~
-    $ python bin/lesson_initialize.py
-    ~~~
-    {: .language-bash}

-    *QUESTION:* Do we need to add, commit, push these files?
-Or edit them all first?
-    This step needs a commit clarifying this.

 12. Create and edit files as explained further in
     [the episodes of this lesson]({{ page.root }}{% link index.md %}#schedule).